-Figure 5-1 though Figure 5-3 show the distribution of low-income population percentage by census block group in the Refined SR14 Build Alternative RSA.
-As shown in Figure 5-1, the block groups within the Central Subsection near Agua Dulce are not EJ communities based on low-income percentage.
+Figure 5-1 through Figure 5-3 show the distribution of low-income population percentage by census block group in the Refined SR14 Build Alternative RSA.
+As shown in Figure 5-1, the block groups directly south of Palmdale are designated as EJ populations based on low-income percentage, which includes the Boulders at the Lake Mobile Home Park.
+Within the Central Subsection near Agua Dulce are not EJ communities based on low-income percentage.
 One large block group near the Antelope Valley Freeway, extending to the San Gabriel Mountains, is a low-income EJ community; however, the area where the Refined SR14 Build Alternative alignment would traverse is mostly uninhabited.
 The Central Subsection of this RSA also traverses the San Fernando Valley where block groups have a higher percentage of low-income households compared to the county average.
-These communities are located within the urbanized Los Angeles neighborhoods of Pacoima and Sun Valley.
+These communities are within the urbanized Los Angeles neighborhoods of Pacoima and Sun Valley.